All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Pharmacodynamics

-Medicinal properties - bactericidal and antibacterial.
-The drug interferes with the process of peptidoglycan synthesis inside the cell walls, and also facilitates the lysis of microbes.
+Medicinal properties – bactericidal and antibacterial.
+The drug prevents the process of peptide synthesis inside the cell walls, and also promotes the lysis of microbes.

-Actively acts against gram-positive microorganisms (strains of staphylococci that do not produce penicillinase, and streptococci, including pneumococcus), diphtheria corynebacterium, anaerobic bacteria that form spores and anthrax rods.
-In addition, also against actinomycetes, gram-negative cocci (meningococci and gonococci), pale treponema and Spirochaeta spp.
+It is active against gram-positive microorganisms (strains of staphylococci that do not produce penicillinase, and streptococci, including pneumococcus), diphtheria corynebacteria, anaerobic bacteria that form spores and anthrax bacilli.
+In addition, it is also effective against actinomycetes, gram-negative cocci (meningococci and gonococci), pale treponema and Spirochaeta spp.

 Pharmacokinetics

-After intramuscular injection of the active component, the peak concentration within the blood is observed after 0.5-1 hour, and after 3-4 hours, traces of antibiotic appear in it.
-Absorption of the substance is rather low, the drug has a prolonged effect.
+After intramuscular administration of the active component, the peak concentration in the blood is observed after 0.5-1 hour, and after 3-4 hours, traces of the antibiotic appear in it.
+The absorption of the substance is quite low, the drug has a prolonged effect.

-After a single injection of the drug, penicillin in the drug concentration is contained in the blood for a maximum of 12 hours.
+After a single injection of the drug, penicillin in a medicinal concentration is contained in the blood for a maximum of 12 hours.
 Synthesis with proteins inside the plasma is 60%.
-The active component quickly penetrates tissues with organs, and in addition biological fluids (other than the prostate, as well as cerebrospinal fluid).
-If there is an inflammation of the membranes of the brain, the substance penetrates through the BBB.
+The active component quickly penetrates tissues with organs, and in addition, biological fluids (except for the prostate, as well as cerebrospinal fluid).
+If inflammation of the meninges occurs, the substance penetrates the BBB.

-After instillation inside the conjunctival sac, the medicinal concentration of the drug is observed in the core substance of the cornea (with local use almost does not get into the moisture in the anterior eye chamber).
-The medicinally significant index in the moisture of the anterior ocular chamber and the cornea as a result of the administration of the drug is subconjunctival (but the concentration inside the Corpus vitreum is not clinically significant).
+After instillation into the conjunctival sac, the medicinal concentration of the drug is observed in the main substance of the cornea (with local use, it almost does not enter the moisture in the anterior eye chamber).
+The medicinally significant indicator in the moisture of the anterior eye chamber and the cornea is achieved as a result of the introduction of the drug subconjunctivally (but the concentration inside the Corpus vitreum is not clinically significant).

-Excretion is mainly carried out through the kidneys through glomerular filtration (about 10%), and also through tubular secretion (approximately 90%) - unchanged substance.
-In infants, as well as newborns, the process of excretion slows down, and if the patient has kidney failure, the half-life period increases to 4-10 hours.
+Excretion is mainly carried out through the kidneys by glomerular filtration (about 10%), and also by tubular secretion (about 90%) - unchanged substance.
+In infants and newborns, the excretion process slows down, and if the patient has renal failure, the half-life increases to 4-10 hours.

 Dosing and administration

-The drug is administered intramuscularly, as well as intravenously (except novocaine salt).
-In addition, subcutaneously and endolumbly (exclusively sodium salt), intratracheal and in the cavity.
-In the treatment of ophthalmic pathologies, instillations are made inside the conjunctival sac, and in addition, subconjunctival and intravitreal injection.
+The medicine is administered intramuscularly and intravenously (except for novocaine salt).
+In addition, subcutaneously and endolumbarly (exclusively sodium salt), intratracheally and into cavities.
+In the treatment of ophthalmological pathologies, instillations are performed inside the conjunctival sac, and in addition, administration is carried out by the subconjunctival and intravitreal method.

-Adult daily dosages intramuscularly and intravenously - 2-12 million units per 4-6 injections.
-In the treatment of outpatient pneumonia - a day for 8-12 million units for 4-6 procedures of administration.
-To eliminate endocarditis, meningitis or myonecrosis - for 6 injections a day is administered a dosage of 18-24 million units.
+Adults daily doses intramuscularly and intravenously - 2-12 million units for 4-6 injections.
+For the treatment of outpatient pneumonia - 8-12 million units per day for 4-6 administration procedures.
+To eliminate endocarditis, meningitis or myonecrosis - a dosage of 18-24 million units is administered for 6 injections per day.

-The duration of the treatment course depends on the severity of the disease, as well as its form, and can last from 7-10 days to 2 months or more (for example, in the treatment of sepsis or infective endocarditis).
+The duration of the treatment course depends on the severity of the disease, as well as its form, and can last from 7-10 days to 2 months or more (for example, when treating sepsis or infective endocarditis).

 Use Benzylpenicillin during pregnancy

-Use during pregnancy is allowed only in situations where the possible benefit to the patient exceeds the probability of the fetus having negative consequences.
-During the treatment, the drug is not allowed to breast-feed.
+Use during pregnancy is permitted only in situations where the potential benefit to the patient outweighs the likelihood of adverse effects on the fetus.
+Breastfeeding is prohibited during treatment with the drug.

 Contraindications

-Use during pregnancy is allowed only in situations where the possible benefit to the patient exceeds the probability of the fetus having negative consequences.
-During the treatment, the drug is not allowed to breast-feed.
+Use during pregnancy is permitted only in situations where the potential benefit to the patient outweighs the likelihood of adverse effects on the fetus.
+Breastfeeding is prohibited during treatment with the drug.

 Side effects Benzylpenicillin

-The use of the drug can cause such side effects:
+The use of the drug can cause the following side effects:

-• allergies: urticaria, angioedema, anaphylaxis, fever / chills, joint pain, headaches, and rashes on the skin.
-In addition, spasms of the bronchi and the development of eosinophilia or tubulointerstitial nephritis;
+- allergy: urticaria, angioedema, anaphylaxis, fever/chills, joint pain, headaches, and skin rashes.
+In addition, bronchospasms and the development of eosinophilia or tubulointerstitial nephritis;

-• other: for sodium salt - a disorder of the process of myocardial contractility; for potassium salt - the development of hyperkalemia or arrhythmia, and in addition, cardiac arrest.
+- others: for sodium salt – disorder of the myocardial contractility process; for potassium salt – development of hyperkalemia or arrhythmia, and in addition cardiac arrest.

-As a result of the introduction of the drug with the endolumbic method, neurotoxic effects can arise: nausea with vomiting.
-In addition, the appearance of seizures and meningeal symptoms, as well as increased reflex excitability and the state of coma.
+As a result of the introduction of the drug by the endolumbar method, neurotoxic effects may occur: nausea with vomiting.
+In addition, the appearance of convulsions and meningeal symptoms, as well as increased reflex excitability and a state of coma.

 Interactions with other drugs

-With antibiotics from the bactericidal group (such as rifampicin and vancomycin, as well as cephalosporins with aminoglycosides), synergism is observed, and antagonism is observed with antibiotics from the bacteriostatic group (such as lincosamides, macrolides, and chloramphenicol and tetracyclines).
+Synergism is observed with antibiotics from the bactericidal group (such as rifampicin and vancomycin, as well as cephalosporins with aminoglycosides), and antagonism is observed with antibiotics from the bacteriostatic group (such as lincosamides, macrolides, as well as chloramphenicol and tetracyclines).

 NSAIDs, diuretics, allopurinol and drugs that block tubular secretion increase the concentration of the active component of Benzylpenicillin and reduce the severity of tubular secretion.
-In combination with allopurinol increases the likelihood of allergies on the skin - in the form of rashes.
+In combination with allopurinol, the likelihood of skin allergies increases - in the form of rashes.

 Special instructions

-Benzylpenicillin sodium salt is a bitter-tasting, fine-grained white powder.
+Benzylpenicillin sodium salt is a bitter-tasting finely crystalline white powder.
 It has weak hygroscopic properties.
-Easily soluble in water.
-It also dissolves rapidly in methanol, and in addition, in ethanol.
-Rapidly destroyed by the influence on it of alkalis, acids, and with it oxidants.
-The substance is administered intravenously, intramuscularly and subcutaneously, and in addition it is intratracheal and endolumbular.
+It dissolves easily in water.
+It also dissolves quickly in methanol, and in addition, in ethanol.
+It is quickly destroyed when exposed to alkalis, acids, and oxidizers.
+The substance is administered intravenously, intramuscularly and subcutaneously, and also intratracheally and endolumbarly.

 Shelf life

 Benzylpenicillin is suitable for use for 4 years.
-In this case, the ready-made injection solution can be stored no more than 24 hours (in a refrigerator - a maximum of 72 hours), and a solution for infusions - a maximum of 12 hours (in a refrigerator - no more than 24 hours).
+At the same time, the ready-made injection solution may be stored for no more than 24 hours (in the refrigerator - a maximum of 72 hours), and the infusion solution - a maximum of 12 hours (in the refrigerator - no more than 24 hours).

 Attention!